Pacific Community / Communauté du Pacifique

 All four main WCPO tuna stocks — South Pacific albacore, bigeye, skipjack, yellowfin — are biologically healthy.
 Not overfished; overfishing is not occurring.
 The WCPO is one of only two ocean regions globally with all four stocks "in the green".

-• Yellowfin & bigeye: Both above their TRPs; bigeye MP scheduled for 2026.
+• Yellowfin & bigeye: Both above stock-status objectives in CMM 2023-01; new assessments due 2026; bigeye MP scheduled by 2026.

 Value — Goal 2

-FFA Members' fleets now take 61% of catch value in their waters — a record high.
+FFA Members' fleets took 61% of catch value in 2024 (up from 38% in 2015) — a record high.
 Onshore processing nearly doubled since 2015, reaching ~286,000mt in 2024.
-Government access & licence fee revenues at US$502m (+12% vs 2023), broadly stable since 2017.
+Government access & licence revenues at US$502m (+12% vs 2023), but broadly flat since 2017.
+The Taskforce 25% revenue target was not achieved, though PNA VDS resilience held access fee returns >20% of catch value.

 Catch value (FFA fleets)